 Find out why franchising might be a good idea if you want to work flexibly, for yourself:

-ARE YOU LOOKING FOR A FLEXIBLE, PART-TIME FRANCHISE, THAT CAN BE STARTED FROM YOUR DESK AT HOME?
-At eDivert we offer admin, marketing and call handling services to other businesses. eDivert and its franchise network deliver high quality Business Support services to companies in every sector.
+eDivert and its franchise network deliver high quality business support services to companies in every sector.
 Our services include:

 You must be highly organised, efficient and professional with a sense of urgency and tenacity.

 Don’t worry if you have not had previous experience in the services that the eDivert business model offers; full training and ongoing support is provided.

 Our franchisees are all self-motivated and resourceful, approachable and natural networkers.

 To find out exactly what you can achieve with an eDivert franchise and what the costs are involved in running an eDivert business, request more information about our franchise.

 Our training and support are second-to-none.
 We like to get to know you.
 Therefore some of our training is provided in-house.
 But most of the training is provided remotely through interactive webinars and our online training system.